Feature Fusion for Online Mutual Knowledge Distillation: Proposed Method

 In this work, we handle the multi-class classification task.
 Assuming that there are $m$ classes, the logit fowarded by the $k$-th network is defined as $\mathbf{z}_k=\{z_k^1,z_k^2,...,z_k^m\}$.
 In the training process, we use softened probability for the model generalization.
 Given $\mathbf{z}_k$, the softened probability is defined as

 When $T = 1$, it is the same as the original softmax.
 If the one-hot ground-truth is given as $\mathbf{y} = \{y^1,y^2,..,y^m\}$, cross-entropy loss of $k$-th network is defined as

 The overall process is shown in Figure \ref{fig:FFL_overall}.
 For illustration, we have chosen a scenario that uses different sub-network architectures (case 2).
-Sub-networks create an ensemble classifier through an ensemble of logits to train the fusion module.
+To make the most of given knowledge, we make a strong ensemble classifier.
+Sub-networks create the ensemble classifier through an ensemble of logits to train the fusion module.
 Assuming that there are $n$ sub-networks, then the ensemble of logits is computed as follows:

 To train the fusion module, the ensemble classifier distills its knowledge to the fused classifier.
 This is called \textit{ensemble knowledge distillation} (EKD).
 The EKD loss is defined as the KL-divergence between the softened distribution of the ensemble classifier and the softened distribution of the fused classifier.
-If the logit in the fused classifier is denoted as $ z_f $, the EKD loss is as follows:
+If the logit in the fused classifier is denoted as $ \mathbf{z}_f $, the EKD loss is as follows:

+This EKD loss can help to train a fusion module to generating meaningful feature maps compared to other methods.
 Feature maps from the last layer of sub-networks are concatenated and put into the fusion module.
 To train each sub-network, the fused classifier in the fusion module distills its knowledge to each sub-network.
 This is called \textit{fusion knowledge distillation} (FKD).
 The FKD loss for distilling the softened distribution of the fused classifier into each sub-network is defined as follows:

 In addition to the distillation loss, each sub-network and the fused classifier learns the true label through cross entropy and the total loss becomes